Varun487/FE630_Project/README.md

 ### Data

-Download data of chosen instruments and time period.
+Download data of chosen instruments and time period and the French-Fama model factors.

-### Regression

-There are 2 regressions to be completed for each asset
-- Regress asset's excess return on the factor model in order to get the coefficients for gathering our expected returns.
-- Regress asset's returns on the SPY to obtain the betas of each asset compared to our benchmark.
+### Build the 2 models

-### Expected returns
+### Estimators for expected returns and covariance

-Calculate expected returns based on the French Fama model.

-### Portfolio optimization

-Solves objective function given for both strategies and returns optimal portfolio weights.
+### Re-balance portfolios per week

 ### Backtest

-Calculate returns based on portfolio optimization and re-balances the portfolio every week.
-Then calculates cumulative returns.
+### Computing and reporting metrics

+Sharpe ratio, Information ratio, M square,

+### Write final report

 ## Build the project